MenkeTechnologies/zpwr/README.md

 The Tmux prefix on Linux is the default C-B.

 ## Vim Plugins
-There are 67 vim plugins installed.
+There are 74 vim plugins installed.
 One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

+## Running script from vim in tmux right pane is supported for these languages
+let supportedTypes=['sh','cr','py','rb','pl', 'clj', 'tcl', 'vim', 'lisp', 'hs', 'ml', 'coffee', 'swift', 'lua', 'java', 'f90']

 ## Tmux Main Window
 The main window show in the screenshots is started by Prefix-D in an empty tmux window.
 This sources a tmux script named control-window.